-- Academic R&D annual research expenditures from all sources by university reported by the National Science Foundation's Higher Education Research and Development Survey - no institutions in Region 1 report to HERD - Patent Activity of Inventors Residing in Region annual patents generated by residents in the region from U.S. Patent & Trademark Office data collected by Derwent Innovation - Venture Capital PitchBook database of private investor funding in emerging ventures, including pre-seed (accelerator and incubator funding), angel investor, seed and formal venture capital - Federal Small Business Innovation Research (SBIR) Awards SBIR funding by federal agencies to small businesses in the region as reported from SBIR.gov maintained by the U.S. Small Business Administration - SBA 7(a) Loan Activity Number of loans and loan amounts to small businesses in traded sector industries under SBA 7(a) financing vehicles as reported by the Small Business Administration
+- Academic R&D annual research expenditures from all sources by university reported by the National Science Foundation's Higher Education Research and Development Survey - Patent Activity of Inventors Residing in Region annual patents generated by residents in the region from U.S. Patent & Trademark Office data collected by Derwent Innovation - Venture Capital PitchBook database of private investor funding in emerging ventures, including pre-seed (accelerator and incubator funding), angel investor, seed and formal venture capital - Federal Small Business Innovation Research (SBIR) Awards SBIR funding by federal agencies to small businesses in the region as reported from SBIR.gov maintained by the U.S. Small Business Administration - SBA 7(a) Loan Activity Number of loans and loan amounts to small businesses in traded sector industries under SBA 7(a) financing vehicles as reported by the Small Business Administration